-• The University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status, or conduct situation, particularly alcohol and other drug violations.
+The University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status, or conduct situation, particularly alcohol and other drug violations.
 The University may also notify parents/guardians of non-dependent students who are under age 21 of alcohol and/or drug policy violations.
 When a student is not dependent, the University will contact parents/guardians to inform them of situations in which there is a significant health and/or safety risk.
 The University also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act (FERPA).

+IV.
 What to do if you are sexually assaulted on or off campus:

-- Go to a safe location immediately.

-- To report the crime or request services, notify the Department of Public Safety (DPS) at 601.979.2580 (24 hours), or Housing and Residence Life Staff, or Campus Resource Advocate at 601.540.4383.
-You can file a formal report with the Department of Public Safety

-- o The alleged violator may be one of the following:

-- JSU student or non-student
+- Go to a safe location immediately. - To report the crime or request services, notify the Department of Public Safety (DPS) at (601) 979-2580 (24 hours), or Housing and Residence Life Staff, or S.M.A.R.T. at (601) 540-4383.
+You can file a formal report with the Department of Public Safety - o The respondent may be one of the following: - JSU student or non-student - Faculty/Staff - Administrator - JSU Campus Affiliate - Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.

-- Faculty/Staff

-- Administrator

-- JSU Campus Affiliate

-- Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
 Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until after you have had a medical examination.
-Save all the clothing you were wearing at the time of the assault and bring them and any other potential evidence to the
+Save all the clothing you were wearing at the time of the assault and bring them and any other potential evidence to the medical exam.

-- medical exam.
 Place each item of clothing in a separate paper bag (do not use plastic bags).
-Do not clean or disturb the area where the assault occurred. - Contact the Title IX Coordinator (601.979.6883).
-This person is investigating all allegations of sexual misconduct perpetrated against a JSU student. - Call a trusted friend, family member, Campus Resource Advocate (601.540.4383) or someone who can provide support. - Get medical care as soon as possible.
+Do not clean or disturb the area where the assault occurred. - Contact the Title IX Coordinator (601) 979-6883.
+This person is investigating all allegations of sexual misconduct perpetrated against a JSU student. - Call a trusted friend, family member, or someone who can provide support. - Get medical care as soon as possible.
 Go to a hospital, emergency room or a specialized forensic clinic that works with sexual assault survivors.
-Some options in Jackson include the Rape Crisis Center, 601.982.7273 (24 hours), and the Domestic Violence Program, 601.948.4495 (24 hours).
-Both locations provide medical care and the collection of forensic evidence.
+Another option in Jackson is the Rape Crisis Center, (601) 982-7273 (24 hours).
 You may also request medications for the prevention of sexually transmitted infections, including HIV, and emergency contraception.
-If more than one week has passed since the assault, or if you are certain that you do not want the collection of forensic evidence, Student Health Center, 601.979.2260, provides medical care, including contraception, morning after pill, and testing for sexually transmitted infections.
-Hours of operation are Monday Friday 8:00 am 5:00 pm. - If you think you may have been given a rape drug, request that the hospital or clinic take a urine and blood sample. - Talk to a counselor for emotional support and advocacy.
-You can speak with a Campus Resource Advocate on campus confidentially at the Latasha Norman Center for Counseling & Disability Services, 601.979.0374 or Student Health Center, 601.979.2260.
-If you prefer to seek counseling off campus, call Rape Crisis Center at Catholic Charities, Inc., 601.355.8634 (24 hours).
+If more than one week has passed since the assault, or if you are certain that you do not

+- want the collection of forensic evidence, Student Health Center, 601-979-2260, provides medical care, including contraception, morning after pill, and testing for sexually transmitted infections.
+Hours of operation are Monday Friday 8:00 am 5:00 pm. - If you think you may have been given a rape drug, request that the hospital or clinic take a urine and blood sample. - Resources will be provided for emotional support and advocacy.
+The University's counseling services are offered to students free of charge, 601-979-3381 or 601-979-0374.
+If you prefer to seek counseling off campus, call Rape Crisis Center at Catholic Charities, Inc., 601-982-7273 (24 hours).

-Confidentiality
+V. Confidentiality

-Students who have been sexually assaulted or are survivors of other gender-based abuse or harm should be reminded that they may receive confidential assistance from the Latasha Norman Center for Counseling & Disability Services and from the Student Health Center.
-All other University personnel who have been deemed Campus Resource Advocates are required to notify the Department of Public Safety upon receiving a report of sexual assault.
+Students who have been sexually assaulted or are survivors of other gender-based abuse or harm should be reminded that they may receive confidential assistance from one of the University's Counseling services and from the Student Health Center.
+All other University personnel who have been deemed Campus Resource Advocates are required to notify the Title IX Office upon receiving a report of sexual assault.

-Title IX Complaint Procedures Reporting Sexual Harassment
+VI.
+Title IX Complaint Procedures

+A. Reporting Sexual Harassment